 - Administering the Jail's ADA regulations

-- Reviewing documentation for inmate requests for Reasonable Accommodations
+- Reviewing documentation for requests from adults in custody for Reasonable Accommodations

 - Ensuring that buildings and pathways are free from obstructions, and

-- Addressing concerns that arise from the Jail Inmate Population.
+- Addressing concerns that arise from the Jail Population.

 The Jail ADA Coordinator promotes activities, programs, and initiatives that enhance campus capacity to develop and maintain a commitment and spirit of inclusivity for all, including constituents with disabilities.
 In addition, the Jail ADA Coordinator ensures that the campus has appropriate procedures for accommodation, investigation/complaint, and other compliance processes in place, to ensure the proper handling of disability-related requests, concerns and complaints, and to direct ultimate removal of barriers inconsistent with the Clackamas County Jail's obligations under state and federal law.